ray-project/ray/doc/source/train/distributed-pytorch/checkpoints.rst

         You can always get the saved checkpoint path from ``result.checkpoint`` and ``result.best_checkpoints``.

-        For more advanced reporting usages (e.g. report at different frequency, report customized checkpoint files), you can implement your own a customized callback.
+        For more advanced usage (e.g. reporting at different frequency, reporting customized checkpoint files), you can implement your own customized callback.
         Here is a simple example that reports a checkpoint every 3 epochs:

         .. code-block:: python